photo by Kelly Sikemma for Unsplash

 So you have relationship doubts.
 But you tell yourself not to make a big deal out of nothing.
 Your relationship is okay.
 Or is it?
+Here are the signs of an unhealthy relationship, from typical to less discussed.

 Typical Signs of an Unhealthy Relationship